yevdyko/CV/README.md

 **Software Engineer - Self-Employed**, Belarus (Feb 2016 – Jul 2017)

-Technologies: PostgreSQL, Ruby, Ruby on Rails 4/5, Active Admin, RSpec, Sidekiq, JavaScript, jQuery, Bootstrap, Heroku.
+Technologies: PostgreSQL, Ruby, Ruby on Rails 4/5, Active Admin, RSpec, Sidekiq, JavaScript, Heroku.

 - Built a few brand promotion applications with content management functionality for end clients and resellers, incl.
 CMS features, responsive design, admin panel with Active Admin and deploying with Capistrano.
 - Created a prototype of the POS system software for the local coffee shop that is still in use today.
 My involvement was to develop the user interface and the entire front-end part of the project.